The Benefits of Solar Power in Florida

 Photovoltaic solar power converts the sun’s energy into electricity.
 Solar cells, or photovoltaic cells, are silicon-based pieces of material that absorb the sun’s light – not warmth as in a thermal application.
 Solar energy excites the electrons in the solar cell and electricity is produced.
 Solar cells are combined in solar panels, and groups of panels are linked to produce greater power.

-1. Photovoltaic solar panels: The solar panels convert sunlight (not heat) into Direct Current (DC) electricity.
+- Electricity generation: The solar panels convert sunlight (not heat) into direct current (DC) electricity.

-2. Inverter: An Inverter then converts the DC electricity into 240-volt Alternating Current (AC) electricity suitable to power appliances in your house.
+- DC to AC conversion: An inverter then converts the DC electricity into 240-volt alternating current (AC) electricity suitable to power appliances in your house.

 Net Metered Solar